-Provide hardwood stakes a minimum of 2 feet long with a 2 inch x 2 inch nominal square cross section.
+Provide hardwood stakes a minimum of 2-ft. long with a 2 in. x 2 in. nominal square cross section.
 One end of the stake must be sharpened or beveled to facilitate driving down into the underlying soil.

-Matting shall meet the requirements of Article 1060-8 of the 2018 Standard Specifications, or shall meet specifications provided elsewhere in this contract.
+Matting shall meet the requirements of Article 1060-8 of the Standard Specifications, or shall meet specifications provided elsewhere in this contract.

-Provide staples made of 0.125 inch diameter new steel wire formed into a u shape not less than 12 inches in length with a throat of 1 inch in width.
+Provide staples made of 0.125" diameter new steel wire formed into a u shape not less than 12" in length with a throat of 1" in width.